jimthompson5802/connection_solver/README.md

 From a Virtual Coding Assistant perspective, perplexity.ai seemed to generate more useful code for `langchain` and `langgraph`.
 Github Copilot generated code for these libraries generated code that was not compatible with the current version of the libraries.
 This is probably due to GH Copilot is trained on code in public repos vs perplexity.ai uses a RAG based approach on current content in the web.  perplexity.ai appears to support better at code generation for new and quickly evolving packages.
 However, once I have some code in the Visual Studio Code IDE, then GH Copilot reduced the effort to refactor and revise the code.
 For long standing packages, e.g, `pandas`, `numpy`, `matplotlib`, GH Copilot generates useful code snippets.

 ## Sample Runs

+Historical NYT Connection Puzzles were used in testing the agent.
+Past puzzles can be found [here](https://word.tips/todays-nyt-connections-answers/).

 ### How to Run the Agent
 ```bash